Aleksandr-biochem/EpitopeScan/README.md

 <a name="sec323"></a>
 #### 3.2.3 Mutation data output

-For each peptide, 3 tables are generated and named under following templates:
+For each peptide, 3 tables are generated and named according to the following templates:
-- `EpitopeName_mutation_data.tsv` contains following columns: sequence\_name, NA\_mutations (list of nucleic acid substitutions, comma-separated), AA\_mutations (list of amino acid substitutions, comma-separated), one-hot-encoding columns detailing presence of discovered AA mutations in each sample, sample\_date, epi\_week (epidemic week), usher\_lineage (viral lineage), has\_metadata (0 if False and 1 if True).
+- `EpitopeName_mutation_data.tsv` contains columns: sequence\_name, NA\_mutations (list of nucleic acid substitutions, comma-separated), AA\_mutations (list of amino acid substitutions, comma-separated), one-hot-encoding columns detailing presence of discovered AA mutations in each sample, sample\_date, epi\_week (epidemic week), usher\_lineage (viral lineage), has\_metadata (0 if False and 1 if True).
 If no metadata was provided, the last columns will be filled with NaNs.
 - `EpitopeName_AA_mutation_matrix.csv` count matrix.
 Index corresponds to AA residue in reference epitope sequence.
 Columns contain counts of each possible residue (including translation stop) and deletions (Δ) at corresponding peptide position
 - `EpitopeName_NA_mutation_matrix.csv` count matrix for coding nucleic acid sequece is orginised in same manner to AA matrix